 On Friday, Rice got all the offense it would need after a fourth inning at bat by Shane Hoelscher.
 John Clay Reeves opened the inning with a single.
 Cleanup hitter Skyler Ewing was hit by a pitch.
 Chase McDowell bunted to third base, and he ended up being safe at first to load the bases.

-After just missing a grand slam on a foul ball, Hoelscher unloaded them with a double to score Reeves and Ewing.
+After just missing a grand slam on a foul ball, Hoelscher unloaded the bases with a double to score Reeves and Ewing.
 He later scored on Conner Teykl’s single.

 “When runners are in scoring position, (the pitcher) will usually try to go with an off-speed pitch to get ahead,” Hoelscher said.
 “I was looking for it.
 The guy (Conor Fisk) had a good curveball and dropped two in there.
 With two strikes, I had to battle up and get a pitch I can hit somewhere safe.”